 Bunch crossings take place within CMS at 40 MHz, producing data at about 40 TB/s.
 This is much more data than could be recorded or stored for future analysis; however, only a small fraction of these collisions contain events likely to be associated with new or interesting phenomena.
-In order to select as many of the potentially interesting events as possible while reducing the rate to a more manageable 1 kHz, CMS employs a two-tiered trigger system consisting of a hardware based Level-1 (L1) trigger [26] and a software based high level trigger (HLT).
+In order to select as many of the potentially interesting events as possible while reducing the rate to a more manageable 1 kHz, CMS employs a two-tiered trigger system consisting of a hardware based Level-1 (L1) trigger 5 and a software based high level trigger (HLT).

 The L1 trigger is responsible for reducing the rate to approximately 100 kHz.
 Since collisions take place at 40 MHz, the L1 trigger must on average make a decision every 25 ns.
-The detector is capable of buffering data from 160 collisions [27], so the L1 trigger is able to have a latency of $4\mu s$; however, this is not enough time for the data from the tracker to be reconstructed, so the L1 trigger uses information from only the calorimeters and the muon detectors.
+The detector is capable of buffering data from 160 collisions [29], so the L1 trigger is able to have a latency of $4\mu s$; however, this is not enough time for the data from the tracker to be read out, so the L1 trigger uses information from only the calorimeters and the muon detectors.
 Figure 4.7 shows a schematic of the L1 trigger system architecture.

-As shown in the figure, the data from the calorimeters are received by the Layer 1 Calorimeter Trigger; these data corresponds to the energy deposits recorded by the calorimeters and are referred to as trigger primitives (TPs).
+Figure 4.7.
+Schematic of the L1 trigger system, as described in the text.
+5 by the calorimeters and are referred to as trigger primitives (TPs).
 The Layer 2 Calorimeter Trigger reconstructs physics objects from the TPs, and the demultiplexer board ("DeMux") serializes and formats the events to be sent to the L1 Global Trigger.
-From the muon systems, the muon track finder (MTF) algorithms combine information from the DTs, CSCs, and RPCs, using the concentrator and preprocessor fanout (CPPF) to cluster hits from the endcap RPCs into TPs and the TwinMux [28] to combine information from the DTs and RPCs.
+From the muon systems, the muon track finder (MTF) algorithms combine information from the DTs, CSCs, and RPCs, using the concentrator and preprocessor fanout (CPPF) to cluster hits from the endcap RPCs into TPs and the TwinMux [30] to combine information from the DTs and RPCs.
 The MTFs pass the candidate objects to the Global Muon Trigger, which selects up to 8 objects to pass to the L1 Global Trigger.